Safety-Aware Preference-Based Learning for Safety-Critical Control: Proof of Theorem

 \end{definition}

 While it may be possible to synthesize controllers that render a given set $\C$ safe in the presence of disturbances \citep{jankovic2018robust}, this may result in overly-conservative behavior.
-Instead, we consider how safety properties degrade with disturbances via the following definition. \begin{definition}[Input-to-State Safety \citep{kolathaya2018input}] The system \eqref{eq:closed_loop_system} is Input-to-
+Instead, we consider how safety properties degrade with disturbances via the following definition. \begin{definition}[Input-to-State Safety \citep{kolathaya2018input}] The system \eqref{eq:closed_loop_system} is Input-to-State Safe (ISSf) with respect to $\mathcal{C}$ if there exists $\gamma \in \mathcal{K}_\infty$ such that for all $\delta\in\R_{\geq 0}$ and disturbances $\mb{d}:\R_{\geq 0}\to\R^m$ satisfying $\Vert\mb{d}\Vert_\infty\leq\delta$, the set $\mathcal{C}_{\delta}\subset\R^n$ defined as: